-- our manufacturing technologies and capacity; - the quality of our manufacturing processes and products; - our supply chain tools and data management systems; - our ability to safeguard and protect our customers' intellectual property; - our engineering and prototyping capabilities; - our ability to strengthen and broaden our engineering services and know-how to participate in the growth of emerging technologies; - our ability to deliver on-time; - our ability to deliver continuous cost improvements; and - our responsiveness and flexibility.
+- our manufacturing technologies and capacity; - the quality of our manufacturing processes and products; - our supply chain tools and data management systems; - our ability to safeguard and protect our customers' intellectual property; - our engineering and prototyping capabilities; - our ability to strengthen and broaden our engineering services and know-how to participate in the growth of emerging technologies; - our ability to deliver on-time; - our ability to deliver continuous cost improvements; and - · our responsiveness and flexibility.

 Competitors in the market for optical manufacturing services include Benchmark Electronics, Inc., Celestica Inc., Sanmina-SCI Corporation, Jabil Circuit, Inc. and Venture Corporation Limited, as well as the internal manufacturing capabilities of our customers.
-Our customized optics and glass operations face competition from companies such as Browave Corporation, Fujian Castech Crystals, Inc., Photop Technologies, Inc. and Research Electro-Optic, Inc.
+Our customized optics and glass operations face competition from companies such as Browave Corporation, Fujian Castech Crystals, Inc., Photop Technologies, Inc. and Research Electro-Optic, Inc. Our UK competitors for printed circuit board assemblies include STI Limited and Axiom Manufacturing Services Limited.